microsoft/intelligence-toolkit/app/workflows/anonymize_case_data/README.md

 We can now work though the steps of senstive data preparation using the `customer_complaints_3k.csv` dataset above.

-First, navigate to the `Upload sensitive data` tab, select `Browse files`, and upload the `customer_complaints_3k.csv` dataset.
+First, navigate to the `Prepare sensitive data` tab, select `Browse files`, and upload the `customer_complaints_3k.csv` dataset.
 A preview of the dataset should appear below.

 #### Set subject identifier